freeman-lab/spark-janelia/README.md

 ---
 ### Using Thunder
-Many of us at Janelia are using the `thunder` Python library for working with neural data in Spark.
+Many of us at Janelia are using the [Thunder](http://thunder-project.com/thunder/) library for working with neural data in Spark.
 The scripts in this repo also make installing and using Thunder easy.
 #### Installing
 First, to install, from your home directory type
 ```